• Skip to main content

 Rails: A Short Introduction to before_filter

-June 19, 2007 By Ben Brumfield
+June 19, 2007 by Ben Brumfield

 I just tried out some simple filters in Rails, and am blown away.
 Up until now, I'd only embraced those features of Rails (like ActiveRecord) that allowed me to omit steps in the application without actually adding any code on my part.
 Filters are a bit different — you have to identify patterns in your data flow and abstract them out into steps that will be called before (or after) each action.
 These calls are defined within class definitions, rather than called explicitly by the action methods themselves.